Spectrae/portfolio/README.md

 # 🌐 Deployment (Vercel)

-Optimized for **one-click Vercel deployment**.
+This project is 100% optimized for **Vercel**.

 ### Steps:

-1. Push repo to GitHub
+1. Push code to GitHub
 2. Import into Vercel
 3. Add environment variables: